-At 31 December 2022, the leverage ratio corresponded to 5.3 per cent.
+As at December 31st, 2023, the leverage ratio corresponded to 5.4 per cent.

 The leverage ratio requirement applicable to credit institutions, and thereby to EBK, corresponds to three per cent (the CRR/CRD IV regulations).
 This supplements the capital adequacy requirement calculated on the risk-weighted balance sheet and is intended to act as a safeguard against setting the calculation basis too low when calculating capital adequacy.